 - While lentils are cooking, heat a large, rimmed metal or 12-inch cast iron skillet over medium heat.
 Once hot, add olive oil, red onion, salt and pepper and saute for 8 minutes until onions are soft and translucent.
 Add the garlic and stir frequently for another 2 minutes.
 Add carrots, red bell pepper and zucchini and saute for 5 minutes stirring frequently.
-Add the marinera pasta sauce, red chili flakes, agave, tomato paste, salt and pepper.
+Add the marinara pasta sauce, red chili flakes, maple syrup, tomato paste, pepper.
 Stir in the cooked lentils and reduce the heat to low.
 Continue to cook for 5 minutes stirring occasionally.

 For the pasta:

 - Cook the pasta according to package instructions.
 For best results salt your pasta water with 1/2 tablespoon salt.
 When pasta is finished cooking, drain and set aside for serving.

 - To serve, spoon the red lentil veggie sauce over the cooked pasta.
 Serve with any additional toppings, such as red pepper flakes, freshly ground black pepper or fresh basil.
 Enjoy immediately while hot.
 Store leftovers once fully cooled in an airtight container in the refrigerator for up to five days.

-- Gluten-free pasta is best when fresh but the sauce can be made ahead of time if desired and refrugerated in an airtight container for up to 3 days.
+- Gluten-free pasta is best when fresh but the sauce can be made ahead of time if desired and refrigerated in an airtight container for up to three days.
 Reheat sauce in the microwave or saucepan.
-Add a little marinera pasta sauce to thin if too thick or dry.
+Add a little marinara pasta sauce to thin if too thick or dry.

 - Category: Entree